19hours/sg-statutes/Acts/Workforce Singapore Agency Act.md

 ### Constitution of Agency

-5\.—(1) The Agency shall consist of —
+5\.—(1) The Agency consists of at least 9 and not more than 15 members.

-(a) a Chairman;

-(b) a Deputy Chairman; and

-(c) not less than 8 but not more than 16 other members,
+[Act 20 of 2016 wef 04/10/2016]

-all of whom shall be appointed by the Minister.
+(1A) Each member is to be appointed by the Minister by instrument in writing.

+[Act 20 of 2016 wef 04/10/2016]

 (2) The Minister may appoint the chief executive to be a member.